mattjm/nhsound/README.md

 2. Pause the music
 2. Confirm the __LEVEL__ knobs and the __GAIN__ knobs for the __MIC 1__ channel are **fully CCW** (the MIC 1 channel is the vertical row of knobs on the far left of the board)
 2. Note the position of the __MAIN__ fader, then move it all the way down.
 3. Plug the microphone into the channel labeled __MIC 1__ at the top.
-Details on connecting the microphone will be covered elsewhere
+Details on connecting the microphone covered elsewhere.
 4. Note there is a small red light labeled __CLIP__ next to the PAN knob, and a small black knob labeled __GAIN__ at the top of the board near where the microphone cable plugs in.
 You will use these in the next step
 5. Have your assistant speak or sing into the microphone at a typical performance volume.
 Slowly turn the __GAIN__ knob CW, while watching the __CLIP__ light.
 When the __CLIP__ light starts to flash, turn the __GAIN__ knob __CCW__ about one sixteenth of a turn (22 degrees).
 Don't worry about the exact amount you turn the knob...we're not building a spaceship here.
 5. Continue watching the __CLIP__ light to make sure it isn't flashing while your assistant sings or speaks.
 Adjust the knob CW or CCW as needed